decentralizedthoughts/decentralizedthoughts.github.io/_posts/2025-07-18-two-round-Simplex.md

 The sixth Upon block is Simplex's mechanism of advancing views using certificates (for either a value or no-commit) and a mechanism to ensure voting before leaving the view.

-The fifth Upon block warrants additional explanation.
-Without it, there is one subtle liveness challenge.
+The fifth Upon block warrants additional explanation because without it, there is a subtle liveness challenge.
 A Byzantine leader can propose different values to different parties.
 Then, it could happen that none of the value (including $\bot$) gets enough votes to form a certificate.
 Since Simplex advances views using certificates, the protocol gets stuck and loses liveness.

 But recall that we argued earlier that if a value $x$ has been committed, then there must be a Cert(k, x) among the $n-f$ (Vote, k, \*) messages.
-Therefore, if no certificate exists among the $n-f$ (Vote, k, \*) messages, the party can be confident that no commit could occur in this view, and hence can send (Vote, k, $\bot$) **even if** it has already voted for some proposal of the leader.
+Therefore, if no certificate exists among the $n-f$ (Vote, k, \*) messages, the party can be confident that no commit has occurred in this view, and hence can send (Vote, k, $\bot$) **even if** it has already voted for some proposal of the leader.
 With this additional $\bot$ vote step, a certificate (possibly for $\bot$) is guaranteed to form.

 We remark that the $n-f$ (Vote, k, \*) messages that contain no commit certificate could also serve as a no-commit certificate.
 The only downside is that this no-commit certificate cannot be compressed into a threshold/multi-signature.
 If one does not plan to use threshold/multi-signature, this extra step is not needed.